flo-v/SUSHI_labrotation/README.md

 $ git commit -m "new app Fastqc_1App.rb"
 $ git push
 ```
-it worked!
+it worked! but same problems apply as above when original FastqcApp was run

 ### Questions:
-* Masa made changes to flo_sushi like changing paths etc to avoid permission problems.
-Is this done in the sushi instance I forked on Github?
+* ~~Masa made changes to flo_sushi like changing paths etc to avoid permission problems.
+Is this done in the sushi instance I forked on Github?~~